-Since Mac OS X Leopard (10.5), Apple has included Time Machine, which is perhaps the easiest to use backup system ever created.
+Since Mac OS X Leopard (10.5), Apple has included Time Machine, which is perhaps the easiest-to-use backup system ever created.
 Let me clear up a little misunderstanding that a lot of people have because of Apple’s marketing department: Time Machine is not a ploy to get you to buy more expensive Apple hardware.
 Many people confuse Time Machine with Time Capsule, which is Apple’s network hard drive that is designed to work well with Time Machine.
-The truth is, Time Machine is supported on virtually any hard drive such is this great 2 terabyte (2,000 gigabyte) drive for $119.
+The truth is, Time Machine is supported on virtually any hard drive such as this great 2 terabyte (2,000 gigabyte).

 Here is how to set up Time Machine.
 First, you’ll need a secondary hard drive that’s at least as large as the one you’re backing up.
 Double it if you can.
 USB hard drives work great.
 If you have a Mac Pro, you can even use a secondary internal drive.
 If you have an AirPort extreme, you can make your Time Machine drive wireless just like the Time Capsule (my recommended configuration for portable computers since it means you don’t have to remember to plug your drive in all the time).
 Second, plug in your hard drive and confirm that you want to use it as a Time Machine backup.
 That’s it!
 If you are using a drive connected to your AirPort Extreme you’ll need to be sure to run the Time Machine configuration in System Preferences, which is a couple of extra steps but still very easy.
 The first backup might take several hours to finish, but subsequent backups will be quick since it will only back up what you change.

 If you want to read Apple’s own overview of Time Machine, check out this article.